-The Removing interim fixes and fix packs topic describes how to remove an interim fix or fix pack from an Enterprise-extended base node, from an entire Enterprise-extended cell, or from any part of the cell.
-According to the guidelines, uninstall the interim fix or fix pack from each base node in a cell, and from the Enterprise product on each base node before removing the interim fix or fix pack from the deployment manager node, and from the Enterprise product on the deployment manager node.
+Removing interim fixes and fix packs describes how to remove an interim fix or fix pack from an entire cell, or from any part of the cell.
+According to the guidelines, uninstall the fix pack from each base node in a cell before you uninstall the fix pack from the deployment manager node.